OctopusDeploy/docs/docs/deployment-process/deploying-packages/delta-compression-for-package-transfers.md

 position: 18
 ---

-Octopus Deploy 3.0 supports delta compression for package transfer using our [delta compression library](https://github.com/OctopusDeploy/Octodiff).
+Octopus supports delta compression for package transfer using our [delta compression library](https://github.com/OctopusDeploy/Octodiff).
 Delta compression will speed up the package acquisition phase of your deployments, especially when the limiting factor is transfer bandwidth, or if the delta achieves significant size reduction.

 :::info
 Delta compression is not available when a package is downloaded directly on your machine(s).